aws/ota-for-aws-iot-embedded-sdk/test/cbmc/proofs/Posix_OtaStopTimer/README.md

-Malloc_FreeRTOS proof
+Posix_OtaStopTimer proof
 ==============

-This directory contains a memory safety proof for Malloc_FreeRTOS.
+This directory contains a memory safety proof for Posix_OtaStopTimer.

 To run the proof.
 -------------